aditideveloper828/scholarshipProject/README.md

 # scholarshipProject
-Year 12 & 13 Digital Technologies Scholarship Project
+Year 12 & 13 Digital Technologies Scholarship Project.

 Access control for digital technologies lab at high school.
 Mainly written using Flask (Python microframework) and the code is based on https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world